risingwavelabs/risingwave-docs-legacy/docs/deploy/manage-secrets.md

 </head>

 :::note Premium Edition Feature
 This feature is only available in the premium edition of RisingWave.
 The premium edition offers additional advanced features and capabilities beyond the free and community editions.
-If you have any questions about upgrading to the premium edition, please contact our sales team.
+If you have any questions about upgrading to the premium edition, please contact our sales team at [sales@risingwave-labs.com](mailto:sales@risingwave-labs.com).
 :::

 By default, credentials for connecting to external services (like MySQL) are specified in plain text within the `WITH` clause of `CREATE SOURCE / SINK` statements.
 This practice poses security risks, particularly for large organizations where multiple teams manage connected services.